laravel/docs/packages.md

 There is not a "default location" for service provider classes.
 You may put them anywhere you like, perhaps organizing them in a `Providers` namespace within your `app` directory.
 The file may be placed anywhere, as long as Composer's [auto-loading facilities](http://getcomposer.org/doc/01-basic-usage.md#autoloading) know how to load the class.

+If you have changed the location of your package's resources, such as configuration files or views, you should pass a third argument to the `package` method which specifies the location of your resources:

+	$this->package('vendor/package', null, '/path/to/resources');

 <a name="package-conventions"></a>
 ## Package Conventions